 Have you ever thought about how plantains and bananas look similar but are used differently in cooking?
-What makes these two tropical fruits unique, and how can you use their special qualities in your cooking?
+When it comes to plantain vs banana, what makes these two tropical fruits unique, and how can you use their special qualities in your cooking?

 Plantains and bananas share some nutritional similarities, but plantains are starchier and have less sugar.
 This makes them great for savory dishes.
 Bananas are often used in sweet recipes.
 Plantains have been a key food in many cultures for over 400 years.